dannsam/xenko-docs/manual/troubleshooting/value-changes-ignored-at-runtime.md

 ## Value changes ignored at runtime

 When you add a script to your project as a component, Game Studio lists its public variables in the component's Properties grid.
 These are the values used at runtime.

 However, if you then change a value in the script, Game Studio doesn't update the component with the new value.

 For example, imagine you have a script with the variable `SpeedFactor` with the value `5.0f`.
 You add the script to the project as a component.
 Now, in the script, you change the `SpeedFactor` variable to `6.0f`, save the script, and run the project.
-Game Studio doesn't update the component, so the speed `SpeedFactor` value is still `5.0f`.
+Game Studio doesn't update the component with the script changes, so the speed `SpeedFactor` value is still `5.0f`.

 ## Fix